ivadomed/Counterfactual_synthesis_for_lesion_segmentation/README.md

 Where you again need to specify the path to the VQ-GAN checkpoint from before (e.g. ```model.vqgan_ckpt='/home/<user>/Desktop/medicaldiffusion/checkpoints/vq_gan/BRATS/flair/lightning_logs/version_0/checkpoints/latest_checkpoint.ckpt'```)

 # Train on a BIDS dataset
 If you have a dataset that follow the [BIDS](https://bids.neuroimaging.io/) standard, you can use the BIDSDataset class to load your data.
-It will automatically select all the nifti files in the "sub-##" with the given contrasts.
+It will automatically select all the nifti files in the "sub-##" folders with the given contrasts.

 The file "dataset/bids.py" can be modified to manage image shape and data augmentation transforms